Soil Restoration Course

 this course is a gift

-The course covers over 40 lessons of course video content so far, it is based on current knowledge gathered through scientific research, which I have collated into the video course using scientific literature and images available online to make the content accessible.
+The course covers over 40 lessons of course video content so far, it is based on current knowledge gathered through scientific research literature, which I have collated into the course with images to complement the content.

-This is my life’s work, which I have spent years and years studying and the last year creating into the Soil Restoration Course.
-It is a labour of love, freely offered as a gift, free of charge, which I hope to continue for as long as I remain a creature of the Earth.
+This work is a synthesis reflecting my background in agricultural science, focused on soil/plant microbiology honours and PhD research.
+It is an expression of my love for the soil ecosystem and my passion for education, offered free of charge as a gift, which I hope to continue for years to come.
 If you would like to support this work please click the pink button below, your contribution is greatly appreciated and allows me to continue creating ever more educational content related to restoring the Earth’s ecosystems.

 course content